Automatic Feeders: Are They A Good Way To Feed Your Cat?

 Ease of Cleaning

-You’ll want to clean your feeder once in a while so you don’t want something too complicated to wash.
+Much like cleaning a litter box, you’ll want to clean your feeder once in a while so you don’t want something too complicated to wash.
 That makes it less likely you’ll actually clean it and… things… gross things… may grow.
 It will become unhygienic and the food may become stale.
 Nobody will enjoy that.
 Usually, a stainless steel bowl is going to be easier to clean than a plastic one.
 Plus, plastic bowls aren’t great to feed your cat with in general.

 Wet vs. Dry Food